Three Little Chickpeas

 The smoothie is too thin?

-If the raspberry and blueberry smoothie is too thin, add a banana or more frozen berries until the smoothie is thick enough.
-Another option is to blend in rolled oats, this may change the texture of the smoothie.
+If the smoothie is too thin, add a banana or more frozen berries until it reaches the desired thickness.
+Another option is to blend in rolled oats; this may change the texture of the smoothie.

 Related recipes